 There are also many special-use nylons which use a wide variety of processes and additives to alter and improve nylon’s natural properties.
 For example, fasteners made from this plastic can be made fire-resistant to the extent that they get a UL rating of 94-V0.
 Its can also be modified to extend its continuous use temperature range.

 Also, nylon is fairly strong.
 And with the addition of fibers such as carbon, glass and metal it can be made even stronger .
 These fibers add strength and dimensional stability.

 EASY TO MOLD

-Nylon is also very easy to mold and becomes water-like when heated in a plastics extruder or injection molding machine.
+Nylon is also very easy to mold.
+It becomes water-like when heated in a plastics extruder or injection molding machine.
 This melting property has the benefit of letting the material be pushed into very small spaces.
 The minimum annular distance between two plates for Delrin is forty thousandths.
 However the minimum distance for nylon is only fifteen thousandths.

-All of these properties make nylon an alluring and cost-effective choice for the novice engineer.
-Even when a few of the comparative factors are examined, there are still unique properties which make nylon fasteners competitive with respect to fasteners made out of other plastics.
+All of these properties make this material an alluring and cost-effective choice for the novice engineer.
+Even when a few of the comparative factors are examined, there are still unique properties that make nylon fasteners competitive with respect to fasteners made out of other plastics.
 Yet it is important to always pick your material to fit your project.
 No single plastic can fit all applications.